laravel-enso/documentation/docs/backend/forms.md

 - `readonly(string $field)`, marks the field as readonly
 - `meta(string $field, string $param, $value)`, sets a specific value, for a meta param, for the given field
 - `append($prop, $value)`, adds a property and its value in the template root-level `params` object, in order to make it available in the front-end.
 Note that this `params` object is different than the `params` object you can pass as a property to the `vue-form` / `enso-form` VueJS components
 - `routeParams($params)`, set the given parameters as the route parameters
 - `authorize(bool $authorize)`, set the authorize flag for the form.
+If this value is not given in the form, the global default value is taken from the config file
+- `labels(bool $labels)`, sets the labels attribute on the template.
 If this value is not given in the form, the global default value is taken from the config file

 It also provides the 2 methods used for generating the properly formatted form configuration:
-- `create($model)`, for a create-type form, where the model is optional.
+- `create(Model $model)`, for a create-type form, where the model is optional.
 If given, the model attribute values are filled for the form values (another way of setting some default values)
-- `edit($model)`. for an edit-type form, where the model is required.
+- `edit(Model $model)`. for an edit-type form, where the model is required.
 The model's values are set as the form values

 ## Global Configuration